 Popular Skills for Staff Nurse

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, skills in Recovery / Post-Anesthesia Care Unit, Oncology, Labor & Delivery, Birthing, and Intensive Care Unit are correlated to pay that is above average, with boosts between 7 percent and 15 percent.
-At the other end of the pay range are skills like Geriatrics and Rehabilitation.
-Most people familiar with Medicine / Surgery also know Acute Care.
+Survey results imply that Staff Nurses deploy a substantial tool kit of skills at work.
+Most notably, skills in Recovery / Post-Anesthesia Care Unit, Oncology, Labor & Delivery, Birthing, and Critical Care are correlated to pay that is above average, with boosts between 7 percent and 14 percent.
+Skills that pay less than market rate include Geriatrics, Pediatrics, and Rehabilitation.
+Those familiar with Medicine / Surgery also tend to know Acute Care.

 Pay by Experience Level for Staff Nurse